Link Building – How to Attract Quality Links

-So many times, you get an email offering you followed links on high domain authority websites.
-Sounds good, the rates are reasonable, and all links help, right?
+It’s not uncommon to get an email offering you followed links on high domain authority websites.
+Sounds good — the rates are reasonable, and all links help, right?

 Well, absolutely the opposite is true.
-Google says that “paying bloggers to write for dofollow backlinks is against our guidelines.”
-It is only a matter of time, and playing the odds seldom if ever wins on the web.
+Google has strict rules about link schemes in its webmaster guidelines (more on that later).
+For sites that violate those rules, it is only a matter of time, and playing the odds seldom if ever wins on the web.

 In the last lesson, you learned how to structure your website’s internal linking.
 Now it’s time to turn your focus outward.
-Here you learn how to get those all-important external links to your website (and use two free tools in the process).
+Here you learn how to safely get those all-important external links to your website.

 - Why high-quality backlinks are so valuable

-- How to develop a link earning rather than link building strategy
+- How to develop a link earning strategy rather than a link building strategy

 - How to attract links that increase your site’s link popularity and rankings